 How Do You Get a Bunion?

-It’s not yet clear why some people get bunions, and others don’t.
+One of the most frequently asked questions we hear is: are bunions genetic or caused by other factors like shoes or arthritis?
+It’s not yet clear why some people get bunions and others don’t.
 The type of shoes one wears, arthritis, and even genetics have all been suggested as causes for bunions.
 However, some people will get bunions even though they don’t have arthritis.
 You may also get a bunion even though you always make sensible shoe choices.

 The debate about exactly what conditions can bring on a bunion is ongoing, and it is still unclear.
 Many people ask whether bunions are genetic, but no genes specific to bunions have been found in the human genome.
 However, there is still the possibility that genes for other foot conditions can create a hereditary predisposition to bunions.